-Loaded with miniature chocolate chips, these Bakery Style Chocolate Chip Muffins are JUMBO.
+Loaded with miniature chocolate chips, these Jumbo Chocolate Chip Muffins are crispy on the edges and soft, fluffy and moist on the inside.
 This is an easy recipe with basic ingredients that requires no fancy equipment.

 There are two ways that you can enjoy these muffins - just the way they are in the photos or you can cook them at a lower temperature and have a softer, smoother muffin.

 Do you see those slightly crispy little brown bits on top of the muffin?
 Well, that is what makes these SO delicious.
 The texture that is created by cooking them at higher temperature, then dropping the temperature for the rest of the bake.

 Do you love bakery-style muffins with those big delicious muffin tops?
 Awesome!
 You will want to check out Apple Oatmeal Streusel Muffins with Maple Icing.
 Truly a delicious muffin that is the perfect breakfast snack!

 I've used this technique for most of my muffins.
 It's the trick to get those muffin tops to puff up like the ones in the bakery.

 Usually, I drop the temperature from 425°F to 350°F, but I moved the temperature to 375°F for the second part of the bake with these muffins.

 The test kitchen aka hubby and twin sons said it was their favourite muffins ever!